1915 Cincinnati Bearcats football team

 The 1915 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference during the 1915 college football season.
 In their second season under head coach George Little, the Bearcats compiled a 4–5 record (3–4 against conference opponents).
 Roy Palmer was the team captain.
-The team played its home games at Carson Field in Cincinnati.
+The team played home games at Carson Field in Cincinnati.